Skip to content Skip to footer

 wisdom tooth removal

 The last tooth on both sides of our lower and upper jaw is the wisdom tooth.
-There are those who develop and grow out, but it is common that the tooth cannot emerge on its own.
+In most cases, it develops and grows out, but it is common that the wisdom tooth cannot emerge on its own.

 In such cases, we are talking about an impacted wisdom tooth, which can be removed by oral surgery using special tools.
 The oral surgery procedure is performed under local anesthesia and usually the tooth is removed in several parts.